 Many of your key hormones are produced on a natural daily pattern, or a circadian rhythm, that research shows is disrupted if you constantly change your sleep schedule.
 Disrupted circadian patterns have been shown to leave you more prone to fatigue, inflammation, and even change the balance of “good” to “bad” bacteria in your gut.
 Research also shows the later you go to bed, the greater your likelihood for weight gain.

 If you struggle with fatigue, insomnia, or frequent colds and flus, aim to have a consistent bedtime and morning routine this winter.
 Going to bed earlier at night can help kick your snooze button habit in the morning.
 If you really struggle to wake up, try some gentle stretching, mobility, or yoga to ease your way into the day.

 Modern hunter-gatherer communities engage in the vast majority of their physical labor in the morning hours exposed to natural light.
-In contrast, most people are indoors all morning throughout the winter – commuting in cars and working in buildings.
-Even on a cloudy day, the natural light outside provides a whopping 100,000-lux (a measure of light intensity), compared to only 5,000-lux in your office or home.
+In contrast, most people are indoors all morning throughout the winter—commuting in cars and working in buildings.
+Even on a cloudy day, the natural light outside provides a whopping 100,000 lux (a measure of light intensity), compared to less than 1,000 lux in your office or home.